monpetitbeurre/TesModManager/obmm/TMM-readme.txt

 * TMM can now be installed in it's own directory..
 It will still create an obmm folder under the game directory for mods related to that game
 * new installer
 * omodv2 is the default save format
+* Added ability to filter file list from BSA browser

 version 1.5.14
 --------------